 A game-changing way to safeguard life, property, and the environment

-The First Ever Permanent Heli-Hydrant
+The First Ever Permanent Heli-Hydrant, Marc Marcantonio Heli-hydrant

 Red Firefighting Helicopter filling at the Marc Marcantonio Heli-Hydrant to battel the Blue Ridge Fire of October 2020.
 Chino Hills State Park in Background.